We’re singin’ harmony!

 Next Steps: The power of Christian community is immense.
 This is a good time to reprogram your thinking about attitudes and actions that promote agreement and prevent division.
 Before our next installment,

-In our next lesson we will deg deeply int the power of agreement and the power of His Presence.
+In our next lesson we will dig deeply into the power of agreement and the power of His Presence.
 God wants you healed and so do I.